Exploring Part-Informed Visual-Language Learning for Person Re-Identification: Methodology

 \subsection{Preliminaries: Overview of CLIP-ReID}

-CLIP-ReID \cite{li2023clip} is the first milestone that applies vision-language pretraining models to image-based ReID.
-As one-hot identity labels used by ReID are meaningless to construct high-quality text prompts, CLIP-ReID proposes a two-stage training procedure to invest global visual features with natural language supervision.
+CLIP-ReID \cite{li2023clip} is the first milestone that applies visual-language pre-training models to appearance-based ReID.
+As one-hot identity labels used by ReID are meaningless to construct high-quality text prompts, it proposes a two-stage training procedure for visual-language learning.

-The first training stage aims to optimize identity-specific text tokens with CLIP-style supervision.
-By passing a pre-designed text description $T_{D}$= `A photo of a $[X]_{1}[X]_{2}[X]_{3}...[X]_{M}$ person.' and the corresponding person image $I_{i}$ through a \textit{frozen} text encoder $\mathcal{T}(\cdot)$ and a \textit{frozen} image encoder $\mathcal{I}(\cdot)$ respectively, a text embedding $T_{y_{i}}$ and an image embedding $V_{y_{i}}$ could be obtained by:

-where $[X]$ denotes a learnable text token with the word embedding dimension, $M$ is the number of learnable text tokens, and $y_{i}$ indicates the identity label.
+The first training stage aims to optimize identity-specific text tokens with CLIP-style supervisions.
+By passing a pre-designed text description $T_{D}$= `\textit{A photo of a $[X]_{1}[X]_{2}[X]_{3}...[X]_{M}$ person.}' and the corresponding person image $I_{i}$ through a \textit{frozen} text encoder $\mathcal{T}(\cdot)$ and a \textit{frozen} image encoder $\mathcal{I}(\cdot)$ respectively, a text embedding $T_{y_{i}}$ and an image embedding $V_{y_{i}}$ could be obtained, where $[X]$ denotes a learnable text token with the word embedding dimension, $M$ is the number of learnable text tokens, and $y_{i}$ indicates the person identity label.
+Then, CLIP-style contrastive learning losses $\mathcal{L}_{i2t}$ and $\mathcal{L}_{t2i}$ \cite{radford2021learning} are computed to optimize $[X]_{1}[X]_{2}[X]_{3}...[X]_{M}$: